material-components/material-components-web/packages/mdc-shape/README.md

 @include mdc-shape-radius((0, $radius, $radius, 0), $rtl-reflexive: true);
 ```

-Where, only top-right & bottom-right corners are customizable and it automatically flips based on RTL context when `$rtl-reflexive` is set to true.
+Where, only top-right & bottom-right corners are customizable and it automatically flips radius values based on RTL context when `$rtl-reflexive` is set to true.

 ### Sass Mixins